-What information about the pollution does the Trust need to know ?
+What information about the pollution do we need to know?

 When you call us to report a pollution incident, please pass on as much of the following information as possible.
 This will help us respond to the incident quickly:

-We would also be grateful if you would leave a contact number so that we might call you should we need any further information to help us deal with the pollution incident.
+We also need your contact number in case we need any further information to help us deal with the pollution.

-What does the Trust do when it receives a report of a pollution incident ?
+What we do when we receive a report of a pollution incident?

 Our local teams respond to all reports to take whatever reasonable measures we can to contain and minimise the impacts of the pollution.
-If the pollution is serious, we will support the Environment Agency or Natural Resources Wales (the environmental regulators) who will lead on responding to the incident.
-For less serious pollution incidents, we will lead on containing and minimising the impacts of pollution.
+If the pollution is serious, we support the Environment Agency or Natural Resources Wales who'll lead on responding to the incident.
+For less serious pollution incidents, we will look after containing and minimising the impacts of pollution.

 What else can be done to help prevent pollution?